-Programming and debugging can be completed through creation of new BOOT.bin files on the SD card, but this is often extremely inefficient.
+Programming and debugging can be completed through creation of a new BOOT.bin on the SD card, but this is often inefficient.
 The Digilent HS3 can be used as a JTAG access point for GDB debug interfaces.
-To interact with the HydroZynq through JTAG, use the 'xmd' command (provided by Xilinx).
+To interact with the HydroZynq through JTAG, use the xmd command (provided by the Xilinx Vivado tool suite).